-1d.
-POCs document choice of services and providers.
-Discovery Total number and percent of signed POCs containing a Choice of Service and Provider Statement signed by the participant as proof of choice of eligible services and available providers.
+Requirement 1d.
+POCs document choice of services and providers. iscovery Discovery Evidence (Performance Measure) Total number and percent of signed POCs containing a Choice of Service and Provider Statement signed by the participant as proof of choice of eligible services and available providers.
 N=Total number of POCs containing a Choice of Service and Provider Statement signed by the participant.
-D=Total number of POCs reviewed.
-Source: A representative sample of the population (95% confidence level with a +/-5 percent margin of error).
-Sample Size: The sample size will be determined by the "total population" Total Population equals the number of individual participants enrolled in the sample size will be determined by the "total population".
-1915(i) at the point in time the sample is drawn.
+D= $Total$ number of POCs reviewed.
+Discovery Activity (Source of Data & sample size) Source: A representative sample of the population (95% confidence level with a +/-5 percent margin of error).
+Sample Size: The sample size will be determined by the "total population".
+Total Population equals the number of individual participants enrolled in the 1915(i) at the point in time the sample is drawn.
 The following questions will be included on a checklist developed for use in the review of the representative samples: Does the POC document the participant had choice of services?
 Does the POC document the participant had choice of providers?